masogit/am-browser-doc/docs/features/sam.md

 >  *Effective License Positioning (Vendor)* > *Product* > *Version* > *Computer*

+>  *To note: **Non-Compliance** means the license consumption of the product/version is greater than the gained license right points. **Over-Compliance** means the license consumption of the product/version is smaller than the gained license right points.

 ## Effective License Positioning

-- All software vendors are listed in cards.
+- Those software vendors which have software installed or license gained are listed in cards.
 - Sorting by **Non-Compliance** or **Over-Compliance** is supported (**Non-Compliance** by default).
 - Sorted items are colored in cards.
 - You can click the card to switch to the product page.

 >   *To note:  if the value of sorting items is zero, we ignore painting them.*

+>   *To note:  As a product may contain multiple versions, only when there are at least one version is **Over-Compliance** and no any version is **Non-Compliance**, the product is **Over-Compliance**.

 ![SAM screen shot](img/sam1.png)

 ## Product

-- All products of a vendor are listed in cards.
+- The software products of a vendor which have software installed or license purchased are listed in cards.
 - Sorting by **Non-Compliance** or **Over-Compliance** is supported (**Non-Compliance** by default).
 - Sorted items are colored in cards.
 - You can click the card to switch to the version page.